 - Appoint someone to act as their guardian – in an emergency – if you can’t be there.

 To ensure that your proposed parenting continues to meet all of your parental responsibilities, speak to one of the experienced divorce lawyers at Spectrum Family Law in Calgary.
-We provide a free case assessment.
+We provide a one-on-one case assessment.